rangelo313/Shoddy_Corp_Analysis/part2/tests/writeup.md

 #fix
 Changed char to unsigned char or simply do not cast it.
 I inserted a cast to unsigned char for arg1 so it is slightly redundant but fixes the hang.

+<h2>Crash Case 3</h2>
+This crash case is important because it demonstrates out of bounds arrays can cause undefined behavior in a C program.
+For this, I passed into program[1] instruction hang.program[0] = 0x01; where the very first instruction in the switch in the animate function would be executed.
+From this, it attempts to assign the value of mptr to the regs array at index arg1: regs[arg1] = *mptr; If we attempt to assign arg1 as a value that is outside of the bounds of the regs array (limit 16 elements), then it can cause undefined behavior.
+I passed in the value 72 to cause a segmentation fault.
+A fix for this would be to check against the size of the arg1 variable prior to animate being called as I have done in my fix.
+Another way to do this is to statically ensure that at least 100 elements can fit in the array.

 #also included in part3 (further detail)
 Cov1.gft